Recommended word list

 Use one word for checkbox

 .
-Do not use check box
+Don't use check box

 .